Open-Cascade-SAS/OCCT/dox/user_guides/visualization/visualization.md

 On the basis of *SelectMgr_EntityOwner::IsAutoHilight()* return value, *AIS_InteractiveContext* object either uses the traditional way of highlighting (in case if *IsAutoHilight()* returns TRUE) or groups such owners according to their selectable objects and finally calls *SelectMgr_SelectableObject::HilightSelected()* or *SelectMgr_SelectableObject::ClearSelected()*, passing a group of owners as an argument.

 Hence, an application can derive its own interactive object and redefine virtual methods *HilightSelected()*, *ClearSelected()* and *HilightOwnerWithColor()* from *SelectMgr_SelectableObject*. *SelectMgr_SelectableObject::GetHilightPresentation* and *SelectMgr_SelectableObject::GetSelectPresentation* methods can be used to optimize filling of selection and highlight presentations according to the user's needs.
-The *AIS_InteractiveContext::HighlightSelected()* method can be used for efficient redrawing of the selection presentation for a given interactive object from an application code.

 After all the necessary sensitive entities are computed and packed in *SelectMgr_Selection* instance with the corresponding owners in a redefinition of *SelectMgr_SelectableObject::ComputeSelection()* method, it is necessary to register the prepared selection in *SelectMgr_SelectionManager* through the following steps:
   - if there was no *AIS_InteractiveContext* opened, create an interactive context and display the selectable object in it;